 2. Parliamentary and Government Reports

-Here are some interventions in advance of the publication of the government's proposals:
+Here are some interventions that happened in advance of the publication of the government's proposals:

 - The Home Affairs Select Committee published a report on Hate Crime in early 2017.
 The committee strongly criticised social media companies for failing to take down and take sufficiently seriously illegal content – saying they were "shamefully far" from taking sufficient action to tackle hate and dangerous content on their sites.
 The Committee recommended that the Government should assess whether failure to remove illegal material is in itself a crime and, if not, how the law should be strengthened.
 They recommended that the Government should also consult on a system of escalating sanctions to include meaningful fines for social media companies which fail to remove illegal content within a strict time frame.